Tevinthuku/Public-Prosecution-Domain-Driven-Design/README.md

 The repo is based off a live event from Oreilly (Domain-Driven Design: First Steps) by Instructor [Andrew](https://github.com/andrewharmellaw)

+Ive also added _Kenyan_ Specific terms, like the [Huduma Number](https://www.hudumanamba.go.ke/) (src/hudumaNumber.ts) which kinda replaces our previously used Identification Cards.

 The live course was in Java, but I deciided to do it in Typescript.

 The Link to the statement on what this software is supposed to do is [here](https://docs.google.com/document/d/1HpRJj1lk_M80Xvwzs5F-lZ1oACkVNeWRMG0s7BQxZzk/edit)